-- ✓ Make sure the existing coating is not Chlorinated Rubber, (check by cleaning a small area with soapy water and dry off.
-Soak a portion of clean white rag in Xylol / Xylene solvent. (or Supplied Thinners or Acetone based Nail Varnish remover). - ✓ Hold the wet solvent rag on an area of about a 50-cent coin, for 20 30 seconds.
-Then slowly rub and remove rag. - ✓ If the coating dissolves back to the substrate, with colour saturating the rag and the moist paint forms "sticky" strings if touched repeatedly with the finger, the paint is most likely Chlorinated Rubber. - ✓ To check for Acrylic paint, follow same process but use Methylated (Meths) Spirits.
-It will soften acrylic paint. - ✓ This can also be done with pool full of water, but you will need to be quick so as to see the result and not put too much solvent into the pool water. - ✓ Paints that are not dissolved by Xylol (Thinners/Acetone) and may be over coated. - ✓ Others (or not sure), call us. - ✓ Carefully check all cementitious surfaces, tapping to find "drummy" areas and digging into soft locations, to understand the extent of the condition.
+✓ Make sure the existing coating is not Chlorinated Rubber, (check by cleaning a small area with soapy water and dry off.
+Soak a portion of clean white rag in Xylol / Xylene solvent. (or Supplied Thinners or Acetone based Nail Varnish remover).

+✓ Hold the wet solvent rag on an area of about a 50-cent coin, for 20 - 30 seconds.
+Then slowly rub and remove rag.

+✓ If the coating dissolves back to the substrate, with colour saturating the rag and the moist paint forms "sticky" strings if touched repeatedly with the finger, the paint is most likely Chlorinated Rubber.

+✓ To check for Acrylic paint, follow same process but use Methylated (Meths) Spirits.
+It will soften acrylic paint.

+$\checkmark$ This can also be done with pool full of water, but you will need to be quick so as to see the result and not put too much solvent into the pool water.

+✓ Paints that are not dissolved by Xylol (Thinners/Acetone/Meths) and may be over coated.

+✓ Refer INFOSHEET: How to check for Chlorinated Rubber.

+✓ Others (or not sure), call us.

+✓ Carefully check all cementitious surfaces, tapping to find "drummy" areas and digging into soft locations, to understand the extent of the condition.
 Also check for rust stains.
 Follow directions in Chapter 2.2

 If it is Chlorinated Rubber (Or Acrylic/Oil Based - unusual in pools) paint, all these are NOT compatible.
-They must be removed before applying skim coat - V790 system.
+They must be removed before applying skim coat - PAINTNFORGET system.
+And for E 4115 epoxy as well.

 ✓ This is best done by Sand (Abrasive) or Soda Blasting, carried out by a professional.
 It's not easily done by a painter.
 Make sure the blaster understands how to remove the paint without disturbing the underlying surface.
 If in doubt, contact us first.
 They may leave an area of up to 50 mm around tiles etc. that you will have to hand prepare.
-Also make sure blasting contractor removes all residues.
+Also make sure blasting contractor removes all residues. ✓ You may choose to grind it off as an alternative.
+High pressure water blaster (5000+ psi) may also be successful.

-- ✓ You may choose to grind it off as an alternative.
-High pressure water blaster (5000+ psi) may also be successful. - ✓ Chemical cleaning using thinners such as Acetone or Paint Stripper is possible though usually for small areas only. - ✓ We recommend applying a skim coat over all clean Pebblecrete surfaces, See, Chapter 2.3 for details.
+✓ Chemical cleaning using thinners such as Acetone or Paint Stripper is possible though usually for small areas only.

-For painted areas: (accepted for painting over)
+✓ You may want to apply a skim coat over all clean Marblesheen surfaces, See, Chapter 2.3 for details.

+For acceptable painted areas: (select from 1, 2 or 3 below, or a combination of, or #4)

-- ✓ Thoroughly clean surfaces by scrubbing with detergent solution (to remove body fats etc.) or water blast with detergent feed and thoroughly rinse to remove washing residues.
-See Chapter 2.2 above for more details.
+1: Thoroughly clean surfaces by scrubbing with detergent solution (to remove body fats etc.) or water blast with detergent feed and thoroughly rinse to remove washing residues.
+See Section 2.2 above for more details.
 Can use Tri Sodium Phosphate as alternative cleaner.
-Sugar soap is NOT to be used. - ✓ Remove all loose, flaking, and degraded paint by machine grinding or sanding (wet and dry #60 grit paper with orbital sander) or wet/dry (sweep) sand or soda blasting.
-Sand blasting by a skilled operator usually provides the best solution and it should then be ready for recoating.
+Sugar soap is NOT to be used.

+2: Remove all loose, flaking, and degraded paint by machine grinding or sanding (wet and dry #60 grit paper with orbital sander) or wet/dry (sweep) sand or soda blasting.
+Very careful sand blasting by a skilled operator usually provides the best solution and it should then be ready for recoating.
 The end result should be a profile of about 60/80 grit.
 Clean and remove all debris, with clean, freshwater wash (mild water blast).

-✓ High pressure water blaster (5000+ psi) may also be successful in removing oxidised, loose paint as an alternative to abrasive blasting.
+3: High pressure water blaster (5000+ psi) may also be successful in removing oxidised, loose paint as an alternative to abrasive blasting.
 Check effectiveness, however.
 (It may not allow for the best adhesion with the new coatings)